Internet-Draft TPM 2 Key Format July 2024

 3.1.2. emptyAuth

-An implementation needs to know as it formulates the TPM2_Load/Import/Unseal command whether it must also send down an authorization, so this parameter gives that indication. emptyAuth MUST be true if authorization is NOT required and MUST BE either false or absent if authorization is required.
+An implementation needs to know as it formulates the TPM2_Load/Import/Unseal command whether it must also send down an authorization, so this parameter gives that indication. emptyAuth MUST be true if authorization is NOT required and MUST be either false or absent if authorization is required.
 Since this element has three states (one representing true and two representing false) it is RECOMMENDED that implementations emitting TPMkey representations use absence of the tag to represent false.
 However, implementations reading TPMKey MUST be able to process all three possible states.

 3.1.3. policy